- State of North Carolina executive order requiring face coverings in more settings

 Solid Waste service

-- Yard waste collection is continuing.
-Crews may be delayed.
+- Yard waste collection is on the fall/winter schedule.

 Gastonia Police and Fire